UCL School of Management

 In the competitive, international market, we are acutely aware that it takes a little extra to stand out.
 As the academics leading this programme collaborate with industry leaders and our careers team work closely with employers to understand the skills they look for in graduates, we have developed this programme to introduce you to the diverse personal and practical transferable skills that are important to employers in the global marketplace, such as:

-• A solid business and management foundation
+• A solid international business and management foundation

 • Demonstrating cultural intelligence, leadership, interpersonal, teamwork, and decision-making skills, enhancing your commercial and cultural awareness